 What comes to mind when you think of traveling to Florence?
 Of course, the city is recognized as the quintessence of 14th century Renaissance art, with pioneers such as Giotto, Michelangelo, Dante and Donatello leading the revolution.
 As Florentine culture has flourished over the past 500 years, so has the popularity of authentic wine bars.
 Overlooking the city’s streets, skyline and even the famous Ponte Vecchio, many wine bars bring a fresh perspective to classic Tuscan favorites.
 Here’s a guide to the best wine bars in Florence.

+While the information we provide here is free, we also sell tours at very reasonable prices.
 If thinking of Tuscan wine, pasta and gelato makes your stomach grumble, you definitely should try out some local Florentine cuisine.
 Luckily, we have some sensational Florence tours that will teach you about the local culture, while also allowing you to feast on delicious Florentine goods.
 Try out our Evening Food Tour for some of the best Florence eats, or our Tuscan Wine Outing for a step into the Tuscan countryside.

 Italian Wine Culture

 Wine has been an essential part of the Italian culture, even dating back to the Roman era.
 The Romans believed the consumption of wine was imperative to their daily routines, which meant that everybody, regardless of class or wealth, was encouraged to drink.
 This makes sense, seeing that a classic Italian proverb says that “a meal without wine is like a day without sunshine.”
 Quite the life, right?